 Carrying out simple mathematics based on the above components can provide the revenue to be recognized for the current period.
-Though it may not provide the exact realistic figures this seems to be the most possible way to accurately measure the revenue from the long term contracts in the most probable manner.
+Though it may not provide exact, realistic figures, this seems to be a possible way to accurately measure the revenue from the long-term contracts in the most probable manner.

 The following formula calculates the revenue to be recognized for the period based on the percentage of completion method: